Country roadmaps

 This can be achieved through better alignment between government and donor investments, between short-term funding cycles and long-term transformation goals, and across delivery systems offer an opportunity to secure resources.

-These country roadmaps help inform policy makers and the donor community on how to prioritise their investments for maximum impact.
+Informing policy makers and donors on how to prioritise their investments for maximum impact